-On my recent trip to Europe, my husband and I visited two of our American friends who are currently living in Helsinki.
+During my 1 week trip to Finland, my husband and I visited two of our American friends who were living in Helsinki at the time.
 Now if you asked our friends, they wouldn’t take much pride in their new home city, saying it is a let-down in comparison to other places in Europe.
 But I think there is plenty for a visitor to love about Helsinki, and I enjoyed exploring Finland’s capital over the 2 days that we were there.

 Here are my recommendations for spending 48 hours in Helsinki, Finland.

-Helsinki has a fairly compact central area as well as copious public transit options to ensure that it is easy to get anywhere you want to visit!
-We started our walking tour of Helsinki at the Kalio Lutheran Church and then made our way down to Senate Square and the more central areas.
+Helsinki has a fairly compact central area as well as copious public transit options to ensure that it is easy to get anywhere you want to visit during your short 48 hour stay!
 The public transportation options in Helsinki are robust, including a subway, buses, streetcar and public bicycles, so if you’re not excited about walking, there are plenty of other timely ways to sightsee!
+This is especially nice during the blistering cold winters, so you never have to spend too much time standing outside.

 Make your way down the hill to the south where you will reach the waterfront Market Square.
 This is one of the main working ports of Helsinki, so you are likely to see cruise ships in the harbor.
-There is even a ferry that you can take to Russia without a Russian visa (learn more about that here)!
+There is even a ferry that you can take to Russia without a Russian visa.
+If you’re interested in adding on a few days to your Finland itinerary with a visit to St. Petersburg, learn more about that here!

-From Market Square, you can get a nice view of the Uspenski Cathedral of the Eastern Orthodox religion to the north, the Ferris wheel which, fun fact, has a sauna on it (!!), and a traditional Finnish schooner ship.
-Another delicious local food market is at the end of the market on the waterfront, where you can sample more local cuisine if you’re hungry!
+From Market Square, you can get a nice view of the Eastern Orthodox Uspenski Cathedral to the north, the Helsinki Ferris wheel which, fun fact, has a sauna on it (!!), and a traditional Finnish schooner ship which is permanently docked in the Market Square harbor.
+A delicious local food market sits at the end of the waterfront, where you can sample more local cuisine if you’re hungry.
+We tried a few Finnish cheeses and cured meats, and marveled at the cans of bear meat that you could buy.
+We didn’t sample those but we’ve heard it is a gamey meat with a strong flavor.

 Morning: Coffee & Food Culture